pjcozzi/Articles/RTR/GraphicsResearch/README.md

 Left: View of Crater Lake (186 draw calls).
 Right: Freeze frame viewing tiles with their tile coordinates from a different perspective.
 Images from <a href="http://cesiumjs.org/2015/05/26/Graphics-Tech-in-Cesium-Stack/">Graphics Tech in Cesium - The Graphics Stack</a>.
 </p>

-Sometimes a debugging tool such as [Renderdoc](https://renderdoc.org/builds) or [WebGL Inspector](https://benvanik.github.io/WebGL-Inspector/) is enough to review buffers, textures, shaders, etc.  More often, I find a higher-level engine-specific tool to be more useful, and its development always pays for itself in fewer bugs, deeper performance insights, and creating screenshots for documentation and even twitter.
+Sometimes a graphics API debugging tool such as [Renderdoc](https://renderdoc.org/builds) or [WebGL Inspector](https://benvanik.github.io/WebGL-Inspector/) is enough to review buffers, textures, shaders, etc.  I also find engine-specific tools useful since they are higher-level, e.g., the may color objects based on a shadow map cascade as opposed to a graphics API tool, which may just show the shadow-map textures.
+These tools development always pays for itself in fewer bugs, deeper performance insights, and creating screenshots for documentation and even twitter.

 Debug visualizations are useful because when we can visualize something, an insight often becomes obvious.
 For example, look at how bad bounding spheres for Cesium's terrain tiles are [compared to oriented bounding boxes](http://cesiumjs.org/2015/06/24/Oriented-Bounding-Boxes/).